griffithlab/civic-panel/docs/Build custom capture panel.rst

 Categorize variants based on variant length
 -------------------------------------------

 The CSV file developed using the CIViC Search interface contains the genomic coordinates that encapsulate the variants of interest (i.e., Custom CIViC Variants).
 Each line in this file represents a single variant that requires probe development.
 However, before designing probes for these variants, we must further categorize each variant by variant length.
-This can be accomplished by using CIViC curated coordinates (i.e., variant start position minus variant stop position).
+This can be accomplished by using CIViC curated coordinates (i.e., variant start position minus variant stop position plus one).
 If the variant length is less than 250 base pairs, the variant is eligible for hotspot targeting.
 If the variant is >250 base pairs, the variant requires tiling of the protein coding exons.
 For variants that require tiling, there are two different types of tiling.

-For variants that are large-scale copy number variants (i.e., “AMPLIFICATION”, “LOSS”, “DELETION”), sparse tiling is appropriate.
-Sparse tiling requires creating approximately 10 probes across all protein coding exons.
-For variants that are bucket variant, (i.e., “MUTATION”, or “FRAMESHIFT MUTATION”), full tiling is appropriate.
-Full tiling requires creating overlapping probes across all protein coding exon.
+For variants that are large-scale copy number variants (e.g., “AMPLIFICATION”, “LOSS”, “DELETION”, etc.), sparse tiling is appropriate.
+Sparse tiling requires creating approximately 10 probes spread across all protein coding exons.
+For variants that are bucket variants, (e.g., “MUTATION”, “FRAMESHIFT MUTATION”, etc.), full tiling is appropriate.
+Full tiling requires creating overlapping probes across the entire protein coding exon(s).

 .. image:: images/Tiling_types.png